arcanelab/HDReenable/README.md

 To run the .app bundle:

 - GUI: Control‑click `HDReenable.app` → Open → click Open.
-In System Settings under Privacy & Security find the Security section and allow the app to be run.
+In System Settings under Privacy & Security find the Security section and select "Open anyway" to allow the app to be run.

 - Terminal (one‑time):
 	```bash